 HJR 8 established the goal of affordable housing for Oregonians.
 In response to this resolution, the legislature formed the Joint Interim Legislative Task Force on Housing costs.
+The report of the task force was published in October 1978.
 The charge to this committee was as follows: